 What Users Say in FedEx Fulfillment Reviews

-Online user reviews of FedEx Fulfillment are virtually impossible to find.
+Online FedEx Fulfillment reviews from users are virtually impossible to find.
 FedEx Logistics as a whole has a modest number of helpful reviews, but the majority of ratings you’ll find are evaluations of what it’s like to work for FedEx rather than use its services.

-When searching through the 55 verified reviews on Gartner Peer Insights, I found only one that mentioned order fulfillment.
+When searching through around 60 verified reviews on Gartner Peer Insights, I found only one that mentioned order fulfillment.
 That being said, most of the reviews address other FedEx features that pertain to its fulfillment operation.
 Overall, FedEx Logistics’ ratings are very high, and customers express total satisfaction with the partnership.

-A handful of other review articles covering FedEx Fulfillment have been published, but helpful info is sparse.
+A handful of other FedEx Fulfillment review articles have been published, but helpful info is sparse.

-- Gartner Peer Insights: 4.5-star rating from 55 reviews (FedEx Logistics)
+- Gartner Peer Insights: 4.5-star rating from about 60 reviews (FedEx Logistics)